Overview

 Recommendations for Emergency Managers For Improving the Delivery of Disaster Assistance to Disaster Survivors with Disabilities (pdf) (March 2019).

 This document, produced by US Department of Homeland Security (DHS) Office for Civil Rights and Civil Liberties, is a synthesis of information gleaned from listening sessions held in communities affected by the 2017 and 2018 natural disasters.
-Recommendations support the engagement of state AT Act programs in all phases of emergency and the promotion of personal preparedness of people with disabilities, especially those who use power-dependent assistive technology and durable medical equipment.
+Recommendations support the engagement of AT Act Programs in all phases of emergency and the promotion of personal preparedness of people with disabilities, especially those who use power-dependent assistive technology and durable medical equipment.

 Preserving Our Freedom: Ending Institutionalization of People with Disabilities During and After Disasters (pdf).
 Specific recommendations that involve assistive technology are included.